 The end goal: to be healthy and happy.

 Life can be good in Ubud or Canggu.
+Just choose one and go see for yourself.

 Note: This would go over much better as an Epic Rap Battle of History, but I’m not qualified and would probably hurt myself trying.